Feasibility Check

 Electric, Heating/Air, and Plumbing

-1) Check your existing electrical service on your electrical panel
+Step 1 - Check the existing electrical service on your electrical panel

-Find your circuit box.
+Find the circuit box.
 Find the main cut-off switch—this is typically the biggest switch in the box.
 The cut-off switch often has the number of amps written on it.
 You will likely need a minimum of 100 amps.

-2) Use the chart below to calculate your existing electrical capacity (Coming Soon!)
+Step 2 - Use the chart below to calculate the existing electrical capacity (Coming soon.)

-3) Check how many units you can add based on your existing electrical capacity.
-(Coming Soon!)
+Step 3 - Check how many units you can add based on the existing electrical capacity.
+(Coming soon.)

-Verify the level of electrical service you will need with a licenced electrical engineer or electrician.
+Verify the level of electrical service you will need with a licensed electrical engineer or electrician.

 Cost Considerations